Polmont: Culture

+Polmont won best small town in Scotland in Bloom awards 2023 for the first time ever.

 Sport

 Football

 Polmont has an amateur football club.
 Since the 2014–15 season they have played in Division One Stirling & District AFA.
 The club play their home games at Meadowbank Bank, St. Margaret's in the east of the village.
 There was once a junior club representing the area but the club only lasted a few years.
+Another club, Rumford Rovers, played at senior level briefly in the 1890s.

 The most famous sporting export of Polmont is Alex Raisbeck, who spent several years captaining Liverpool.
 He also represented Scotland on eight occasions, and was considered to have been one of the finest players of his generation, dating back to 1898.
 He captained Liverpool to their first ever English championship title in 1901 and did so again five years later.

 The highest-profile Polmontarian currently playing at senior level is Derek Niven, formerly of Chesterfield.

 Other sports

 Despite its name, Grangemouth Golf Club is located on the outskirts of Polmont.

 Within the boundaries of Grangemouth Golf Club is Millhall Reservoir, which is now a fishery.
 To the east of the clubhouse is Polmont Ski Centre, which includes an artificial ski slope.